sy77777en/video_annotation_folk/labels_markdown/cam_setup/point_of_view/index.md

 <h3>📖 Definition:</h3>
-Is this a neutral, detached perspective where the camera does not represent any character's viewpoint?
+Is this an objective, detached perspective where the camera does not represent any character's point of view?

 <details>
 <summary><h4> Question (Definition)</h4></summary>